Lekensteyn/pdf.js-wiki/Setup-PDF.js-in-a-website.md

 Refer to https://github.com/mozilla/pdf.js/tree/master/examples/webpack for a complete example.

+#### With Browserify

+Add the dependencies to your project:

+    npm install pdfjs-dist --save-dev

+To use the library in your project add `require('pdfjs-dist')` to your file requires and build your project normally.
+The worker shall be built into separate bundle: "pdf.worker.js" taken as is or built as separate file that uses `require('pdfjs-dist/build/pdf.worker')`.
+The PDFJS.workerSrc shall be set to point to this file.

+Refer to https://github.com/mozilla/pdf.js/tree/master/examples/browserify for a complete example.

 ### From examples
 When the source code of PDF.js changes, the [online demo](http://mozilla.github.io/pdf.js/web/viewer.html) is automatically updated.
 The source of all demo files can easily be accessed at https://github.com/mozilla/pdf.js/tree/gh-pages.
 These files can also be uploaded to your server to use PDF.js to display PDF files from your website.